yeonsoochung/walmart-sales/README.md

 ## The Data

-Among the files downloaded from Kaggle, I used the calendar, sales_train_evaluation, and sell_prices csv files, which are uploaded to this repo.
+Among the files downloaded from Kaggle, I used the calendar, sales_train_evaluation, and sell_prices CSV files, which are uploaded to this repo.
 The image below shows how the data is organized:

 <p align="center">
 <img src="images/data-org-chart.PNG" alt="Alt text" width="800"/>
 </p>

-In addition to dates, the calendar csv file contains dates for events (e.g., holidays, major sporting events, etc.) and SNAP benefits.
-The sales_train_evaluation csv contains data on quantities of items sold each day for each store.
-The sell_prices csv contains week-to-week price data for every item (this price could differ from store to store given a particular week).
+In addition to dates, the calendar CSV file contains dates for events (e.g., holidays, major sporting events, etc.) and SNAP benefits.
+The sales_train_evaluation CSV contains data on quantities of items sold each day for each store.
+The sell_prices CSV contains week-to-week price data for every item (this price could vary from store to store and/or week-to-week).

 ## Example: Revenue Analysis